jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 25-mile per 'side' limit.
 So the script is used to produce 25-mile bounding boxes for a large area such as Coloroado.

+####Features
 + Supports Gnip Profile Geo profile_bounding_box Operator.
 + Enables a business rules 'element' that can be ANDed with produced geo rules.
 + ORs together bounding box up to 1024 characters.
 These rules written in an atomic nature with surrounding parentheses.
 + Enables a character buffer to be specified so space can be reserved for future rule elements.

+####Other details
 + All lat/long coordinates are in decimal degrees.
-+ 'Study area' refers to the area you want to generate (25-mile) bounding boxes for.
++ "Study area" refers to the area you want to generate (25-mile) bounding boxes for.
++ "Rule element" refers to a set of rule operators.
+Rules we are addressing here typically have a 'business logic' element and a 'geographical' element.

 ###Usage